yingmanwumen/no-internal-kbd/README.md

 # No Internal Keyboard

-Disable the internal keyboard of laptop automatically when using external keyboard(s).
+This project disables the internal keyboard of laptop automatically when using external keyboard(s).

-Writting it in Rust just for fun.
+It is written in Rust just for fun.
 A shell script is equivalent.

-Run it in a systemd service to enable it automatically.
+Running it in a systemd service to enable it automatically.

-This tool is only for Linux laptop, and it is really simple so I'm not interested in accomplishing it as it already works.
+This tool is only for Linux laptop, and it is really simple so I'm not interested in accomplishing it as it already worked.

 ## Dependencies